ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

   environment: process.env.PINECONE_ENVIRONMENT,
 });
 ```

-We then  run the  `async` function containing the main code.
+We then  run the  `async` function containing the main code that takes three steps:

 1. The function `createPineconeIndex` exported by `1-createPineconeIndex.js` checks if the index exists and creates it if necessary.
 2. The function `updatePinecone` exported by `2-updatePineconce.js` updates the Pinecone vector store with document embeddings.
 3. The function `queryPineconeVectorStoreAndQueryLLM` exported by `3-queryPineconceAndQueryGPT` queries the Pinecone vector store and GPT model for an answer.